Select any two GPUs for comparison

 Gaming Performance Comparison

-In terms of overall gaming performance, the graphical capabilities of the AMD Radeon HD 8850M 2GB GDDR5 are marginally better than the Nvidia GeForce GT 750M 2GB GDDR5.
+In terms of overall gaming performance, the graphical capabilities of the AMD Radeon HD 8850M 2GB GDDR5 are very slightly better than the Nvidia GeForce GT 750M 2GB GDDR5.

 The GT 750M has a 366 MHz higher core clock speed but 8 fewer Texture Mapping Units than the HD 8850M.
 The lower TMU count doesn't matter, though, as altogether the GT 750M manages to provide 7.1 GTexel/s better texturing performance.
 This still holds weight but shader performance is generally more relevant, particularly since both of these GPUs support at least DirectX 10.